 Unaddressed food allergies can lead to a number of major health complications.
 Inflammation is a killer.
 Heart disease, diabetes and even cancer can all result from chronic inflammation.
 Food allergies may not kill right away, but just like the river, given enough time, they can be fatal.

 Joint pain, arthritis, and fibromyalgia are also the result of inflammation in the body.
 While not fatal, these conditions can make life miserable for the sufferers.
 This isn't to say that eliminating food allergens will cure these conditions in all circumstances, but it can significantly reduce or eliminate the symptoms for those whose symptoms are caused by food allergy inflammation.

 The bottom line is, whether mild or severe, food allergies are nothing to take lightly if you want optimal health.
 If you have any symptoms at all, its well worth it to try an elimination diet, and talk to your doctor if you have any concerns.

-Michelle is a blogger and freelancer.
+Michelle Johnson is a blogger and freelancer.
 Shes written about almost every topic under the sun, and loves constantly learning about new subjects and industries while shes writing.
 In her spare time she enjoys spending time outdoors with her dogs.
-Follow her on Twitter and Google+.

 Founder Ray Spotts has a passion for all things natural and has made a life study of nature as it relates to health and well-being.
 Ray became a forerunner bringing products to market that are extraordinarily effective and free from potentially harmful chemicals and additives.
 For this reason Ray formed Trusted Health Products, a company you can trust for clean, effective, and healthy products.
 Ray is an organic gardener, likes fishing, hiking, and teaching and mentoring people to start new businesses.
 You can get his book for free, “How To Succeed In Business Based On God’s Word,” at www.rayspotts.com.